Prince William County Public Schools

-Prince William County Public Schools is a Virginian school division with its headquarters in the Kelly Leadership Center in unincorporated Prince William County, Virginia.
-As of the 2010 census, the population of the county was 402,002.
+Prince William County Public Schools (PWCS) is a school division in Virginia with its headquarters in the Kelly Leadership Center located in the unincorporated community of Independent Hill in Prince William County, Virginia.
+As of the 2020 census, the population of the county was 486,943.

-Prince William County Public Schools is the second largest school division in Virginia enrolling approximately 92,000 students.
-Prince William County Public Schools is the fourth largest school system in the Washington Metropolitan Area after the Fairfax County, Virginia; Montgomery County, Maryland; and Prince George's County, Maryland school systems.
+Prince William County Public Schools is the second largest school division in Virginia with 91,180 students.
+Prince William County Public Schools is the fourth largest school system in the Washington Metropolitan Area after the Fairfax County, Virginia; Montgomery County, Maryland; and Prince George's County, Maryland school systems, and the 33rd largest school system in the United States.

-The county system serves all parts of the county except for Marine Corps Base Quantico, which is served by the Department of Defense Education Activity (DoDEA).
+The county system serves all parts of the county except for Marine Corps Base Quantico, which is served by the Department of Defense Education Activity.

 Administration

 Superintendent

-A recent superintendent of Prince William County Public Schools was Steven L. Walts.
-He became the superintendent in 2005.
-Walts was previously superintendent of the Greece Central School District.
-He was also an assistant superintendent in Baltimore County Public Schools.
-Walts retired at the end of the 2020-21 school year.

-On March 24, 2021, Prince William County Public Schools announced that the next superintendent will be LaTanya McDade.
-McDade is the Chief Education Officer for Chicago Public Schools.
-She is the first woman and first African-American superintendent in the district's history.
+The Superintendent of Prince William County Public Schools is Dr. LaTanya D. McDade, replacing Dr. Steven Walts.
+She is the first woman and the first African-American superintendent in the district's history.
+Prior to her appointment in 2021, she was the Chief Education Officer for Chicago Public Schools.
+In 2024, she was selected as Virginia Region IV Superintendent of the Year.

 School Board

-Prince William County Schools is governed by elected members to the school board.
-One member from each of the 7 Magisterial districts in Prince William County and a Chairmen At-Large are elected to serve on the board.
-The Vice is elected by the board.
-Two non voting Student Representative are selected each school year to serve and provide input from a students perspective on decisions made by the school board.
+Prince William County Public Schools is governed by the Prince William County School Board.
+The school board is composed of eight elected members.
+One member is elected by the citizens of each of the seven magisterial districts also used to elect the Prince William Board of County Supervisors, while the Chairmen At-Large is elected by all citizens in the county.
+A Vice Chair is elected by the school board members each January.
+School board members serve four-year terms, with the next election being held in November 2023.

+Two non voting student representatives are selected each school year to serve and provide input from a students perspective on decisions made by the school board.
 A Student Senate is made up of one student from each high school who applied for the student representative position.
 They work together with the student representatives to advise the school board.